Alan Culpepper

-Alan Lawrence Culpepper (born September 15, 1972) is an American distance runner and two time United States Olympian (2000 & 2004).
+Alan Lawrence Culpepper (born September 15, 1972) is an American distance runner and two-time United States Olympian (2000 & 2004).
 Along with competing on four World Championship teams, his accomplishments include finishing fourth in the Boston Marathon in 2005, winning the 2004 U.S. Olympic Trials Marathon and finishing 12th at the 2004 Olympic marathon in Athens.
 His 2:09:41 at the 2002 Chicago Marathon tied him with Alberto Salazar for the fastest ever debut marathon by an American, and remains his fastest marathon.
 Culpepper has won three U.S. Cross Country titles and three track titles (two at 10,000 m and one at 5,000 m).
 His personal bests include 3:55.1 for the mile, 13:25 for 5k and 27:33 in the 10k.

 Running career

 High school and collegiate

-Culpepper graduated in 1991 from Coronado HS in El Paso, Texas.
-In 1989 and 1990 he won five Texas state titles in cross country and track, but did not compete in his final season (1991).
+Culpepper graduated in 1991 from Coronado High School in El Paso, Texas.
+In 1989 and 1990, he won five Texas state titles in cross country and track, but did not compete in his final season (1991).

 He went on to attend the University of Colorado in Boulder, Colorado, where he developed into a national-class runner.
 In 1996 he won the NCAA outdoor 5,000 m title and placed 10th at the Olympic Trials in that event; the following year he improved to 2nd at the USATF Nationals (behind Bob Kennedy) and represented the USA at the 1997 World Championships.